skupperproject/refdog/input/resources/site.md

 A place where components of your application are running.
 Sites are linked to form application networks.

-There can be only one Site resource per namespace.
+There can be only one active Site resource per namespace.

+On Kubernetes, a Site input resource results in the following output
+resources:

+  - A Deployment and ConfigMap for the router
+  - A ServiceAccount, Role, and RoleBinding (if `serviceAccount` is not set)
+  - A Secret containing a signing CA for site linking (if `defaultIssuer` is not set)

 ~~~ yaml
 apiVersion: skupper.io/v2alpha1